Omeprazole/sodium bicarbonate (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems (such as Bartter syndrome), liver disease, congestive heart failure, or osteoporosis.
-Your doctor will also need to know if you have a history of low levels of calcium, potassium, or magnesium in your blood.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, Bartter syndrome, heart failure, lupus, or osteoporosis.

 Possible Side Effects While Using This Medicine